curiocards/curio-cards-site-2021/README.md

 **Website: https://curio.cards**

-Curio Cards is the First Art NFT project on Ethereum, launched as an online gallery art show on May 9, 2017.<br />
+Curio Cards is the First Art Show NFT on Ethereum, launched as an online gallery art show on May 9, 2017.<br />
 Read more about the project at [docs.curio.cards](https://docs.curio.cards).

 ## How it works